How to Fix Crystallized or Cloudy Resin (And Prevent It)

 Step 2: Stir or Shake gently

-• Every now and then remove the bottle and stir or shake the bottle GENTLY to help break down the crystals.
+• Every few minutes, take the bottle out and gently shake or stir it to help melt the crystals.

 Step 3: Repeat if necessary